Loveall-Labs/llabs-templates-django-app/docs/console_script_setup.md

 # How It Works

-If the `command_line_interface` option is set to `fire` during setup, cookiecutter will add a file `cli.py` in the project_slug subdirectory.
+If the `command_line_interface` option is set to `fire` during setup, cookiecutter will add a file `cli.py` in the project_slug/python_package_name subdirectory.
 An entry point is added to pyproject.toml that points to the main function in cli.py.

 # Usage